JorgeFBMoreira/OriginSix/README.md

 - [IconMoon](https://icomoon.io/app)

 ## 💻 Project

 OriginSix is an institutional website in a "Landing Page" format.
 It's responsive to small and large devices and it can be used in different types of enterprises (from micro to medium-sized).
-OriginSix contains the following sections:
+OriginSix contains the following sections: Header, Navigation, Home, About, Services, Testimonials, Contact and Footer

-> Header;
-> Navigation;
-> Home;
-> About;
-> Services;
-> Testimonials;
-> Contact;
-> Footer.
+##